sezna/nps/other/EXAMPLES.md

 can't determine the platform in the `package.json`, you have to either have to duplicate scripts (like having a `build:windows` and `build:unix` script), find CLIs that are cross platform (like [`cross-env`](http://npm.im/cross-env)), or write your logic in a separate file to handle the platform.

+You can also use [`cross-var`](http://npm.im/cross-var) in basically the same way to do the same for using environment variables in your scripts so it works on both windows and mac/linux

 With `package-scripts`, you can really easily have a single script that uses the platform to determine what should be run.
 For example: